 Saying “no” to drugs and alcohol is a great start to living your best life.
 But there are many other positive choices you can make that have nothing to do with illicit substances.

-There’s no denying it—when you misuse drugs or alcohol, smoke or vape, there will be some negative effects.
-Mostly, we think in terms of just two things, health risks and punishments.
-But the potential consequences go much further than that.
-They can also be social or internal.
-Below are just some examples of possible effects from substance misuse.
+When you smoke, vape, or misuse drugs or alcohol, there will be some negative effects.
+And the potential consequences go much further than just health risks or punishments.
+Below are just some examples.

 Weakened immune system

 Changed brain chemistry

 Family: Grounding and lost privileges